Discord Monetization: Revenue, Fees, and Setup

 Are Server Subscriptions or One-Time Products More Profitable?

 Server subscriptions generate more predictable, compounding revenue than one-time sales.
 A member paying $15 per month is worth $180 per year, and recurring revenue has a retention flywheel that one-time purchases lack.
-The winning strategy is both — run subscriptions as the core revenue engine, sell one-time items through Server Shop as upsells.
+The winning strategy is both — subscriptions as the core revenue engine, Server Shop products as upsells.

 Use subscriptions when: